-In no instance should the maintenance and administrative costs associated with the refund be borne by the customers.
-These costs are the responsibility of, and should be borne by, the Utility.
-Irrespective of the form of security chosen by the Utility, an account of all monies received as result of the rate increase should be maintained by the Utility.
-If a refund is ultimately required, it should be paid with interest calculated pursuant to Rule 25-30.360(4), F.A.C.
+In no instance shall the maintenance and administrative costs associated with the refund be borne by the customers.
+These costs are the responsibility of, and shall be borne by, the Utility.
+Irrespective of the form of security chosen by the Utility, an account of all monies received as result of the rate increase shall be maintained by the Utility.
+If a refund is ultimately required, it shall be paid with interest calculated pursuant to Rule 25-30.360(4), F.A.C.

-The Utility should maintain a record of the amount of the bond, and the amount of revenues that are subject to refund.
-In addition, after the increased rates are in effect, pursuant to Rule 25-30.360(6), F.A.C., the Utility should file reports with the Commission Division of Economic Regulation no later than the 20th of each month indicating the monthly and total amount of money subject to refund at the end of the preceding month.
-The report filed should also indicate the status of the security being used to guarantee repayment of any potential refund.
+The Utility shall maintain a record of the amount of the bond, and the amount of revenues that are subject to refund.
+In addition, after the increased rates are in effect, pursuant to Rule 25-30.360(6), F.A.C., the Utility shall file reports with the Commission's Division of Economic Regulation no later than the 20th of each month indicating the monthly and total amount of money subject to refund at the end of the preceding month.
+The report filed shall also indicate the status of the security being used to guarantee repayment of any potential refund.

-The Utility should file revised tariff sheets which are consistent with the Commission's vote.
-Staff should be given administrative authority to approve the revised tariff sheets upon staff's verification the tariffs are consistent with the Commission's decision.
-If revised tariff sheets are filed and approved, the customer deposit should become effective for connections made on or after the stamped approval date of the revised tariff sheets.
+The Utility shall file revised tariff sheets which are consistent with our vote.
+Our staff is granted administrative authority to approve the revised tariff sheets upon its verification the tariffs are consistent with our decision.
+If revised tariff sheets are filed and approved, the customer deposit shall become effective for connections made on or after the stamped approval date of the revised tariff sheets.